mipimipi/smsync/README.md

 * `--log` / `-l`
   Write a log file.

-  The file `smsync.log` is stored in the root folder of the slave.
+  The file `smsync.log` is stored in the root folder of the target.
 A log file is always written in case of an error.

 * `--verbose` / `-v`
   Print detailed progress.